 The Coalition’s mission is to protect the biodiversity of the Sonoran Desert in southern Arizona through science-based advocacy, education, and collaboration.

-The Coalition is currently comprised of 30 member groups, representing over 30,000 members.
-The Coalition’s small staff works on a grassroots level, leveraging the expertise, experience, and knowledge-base of our member groups and other environmental partners into long-lasting positive change for Sonoran Desert conservation.
+The Coalition currently has 30 member groups, representing over 30,000 members.
+The Coalition has four paid staff and is guided by our Board of Directors and our Member Group Advisory Committee.
+We work on a grassroots level, leveraging the expertise, experience, and knowledge-base of our member groups and other community partners into long-lasting positive change for Sonoran Desert conservation.